Blanket License' for Music

 However, when registering with one of these copyright societies, there is a significant difference between composers and editors.

-Editors must be members of all copyright organizations in the territory representing the composers
+- While the composer can only join one copyright society - Editors must be members of all copyright organizations in the territory representing the composers

 In other words, if a composer in the United States joins the BMI author’s society, BMI then exclusively manages all the songs of that composer.